 In 1961, Einstein, in his general theory of relativity, predicted the possible existence of gravitational waves.
 According to this theory, moving masses create “ripples” in the spacetime metric that diverge from the source, as if you threw a pebble into a pond.
 These waves can give us information about where, when and how they were generated.
 Propagation of gravitational waves with the speed of light was predicted, now the theory has been confirmed.

-Before the general theory about Einstein appeared, it was believed that gravity spreads instantly.
+Before the general theory about Einstein appeared, it was believed that Gravity spreads instantly.
 According to Newton’s theory, as the Earth moves along its orbit, its gravitational field instantly shifts and these changes can be immediately detected from anywhere in the Universe.
-We know that if you throw a pebble into a pond, it will take some time before the waves reach the edge of the reservoir; now, after the discovery of both gravitational and light waves generated by one event, we can confidently say that this behavior is also characteristic of gravity.
+We know that if you throw a pebble into a pond, it will take some time before the waves reach the edge of the reservoir; now, after the discovery of both gravitational and light waves generated by one event, we can confidently say that this behaviour is also characteristic of Gravity.

 Significance for astrophysics and emerging questions

 – For the first time, the theoretically predicted collision of neutron stars has been registered.
 The registration of gravitational waves was also visually confirmed for the first time.
 The absorption of a neutron star by a black hole is another event that the astronomical community hopes to record in the future.

 – Received the first confirmation that gravitational waves and light travel at the same speed, in full accordance with the predictions of Einstein.

 – This event confirmed the theory of the origin of chemical elements heavier than iron, such as gold and platinum.
 However, a new question arises: can collisions of neutron stars explain the entire volume of such elements in our Universe?

 – The possibility of specifying the expansion rate of the Universe (Hubble constant) by analyzing gravitational waves from such mergers is being actively discussed.
 Recording such events in the future will help to make independent and more accurate distance estimates.